“Parents”. . .

 It’s never easy leaving your children when you have to go to work, particularly when your spouse is deployed.
 Here are some tips to help you handle the challenges and balance your work and family time.

 “Going Back to School When You’re a Military Spouse” gives you a summary of what to consider when you make the decision to pursue postsecondary education.

 The "Workplace Flexibility Toolkit" provides valuable information you can use to understand how workplace flexibility can improve work-life balance.

-Having safe, affordable and dependable child care choices is critical for working and student parents.
-The Department of Defense (DoD) realizes this need, sets clear standards for military-operated and military-affiliated child care programs and provides options and assistance for military families living on and off installations.
+Safe, affordable and dependable child care is critical for working parents and student parents.
+To ensure quality care, the Department of Defense set clear standards for military-operated and military-affiliated child care programs and provides options, as well as assistance, for military families living on and off installations.

-Many issues influence your spending while going back to school, and finding affordable child care can be a challenge.
-Explore child care swaps as an alternative method to managing these expenses.
+Finding affordable child care can be a challenge when you go back to school.
+Explore child care swaps as an alternative method to paying for child care.

 As a military spouse, you may have to juggle school, work, home and being a parent, all while your spouse is deployed or working long days.
 Understanding how to manage your time can help you successfully make it through those times of separation.

 Follow these simple, actionable suggestions to relieve your stress as a working parent.
 Make sure to make time for yourself so you will enjoy your job and your family.